Driftwood: History

 According to Norse mythology, the first humans, Ask and Embla, were formed out of two pieces of driftwood, an ash and an elm, by the god Odin and his brothers, Vili and Vé.
 The Vikings would cast wood into the sea before making landfall.
 The location of the wood would be an indication as to where to build their mead halls.
 The wood used would found the high-seat pillars of the new hall.

 Driftwood carried by Arctic rivers was the main, or sometimes only, source of wood for some Inuit and other Arctic populations living north of the tree line until they came into regular contact with European traders.
 Traditional Inuit boats such as the kayak were fashioned from driftwood frames covered in skins.
 The Inuit classified driftwood into seven different types, each possessing its own unique material and visual properties.
 Driftwood could be used to make bows if it was straight grained and in reasonably good condition; these were reinforced with sinew cables.
 The Inuit even made arrows from driftwood; these were often short and fitted with bone or antler foreshafts.
 Dry scrapings produced by working this material were collected, stored and used for the starting of fires year-round by Inuit.
 Wood that is burned today in these regions mainly consists of the remains of condemned wooden structures.
 Driftwood is still used as kindling by some.
 Woods with resinous qualities, such as cedar, are preferred for their lengthier burning times.

 The "Old Man of the Lake" in Crater Lake, Oregon is a full-size tree that has been bobbing vertically in the lake for more than a century.
 Due to the cold water of the lake, the tree has been well preserved.

-Alice Gray, the legendary "Diana of the Dunes", who fought to preserve the Indiana Dunes which contain quantities of driftwood named her college "Driftwood", and made all her furniture from driftwood.
+Alice Gray, the legendary "Diana of the Dunes", who fought to preserve the Indiana Dunes, which contain quantities of driftwood, named her cottage "Driftwood" and made all her furniture from the material.